Center for Justice Reform

 National Center on Restorative Justice

-The National Center on Restorative Justice (NCORJ) is a partnership between Vermont Law and Graduate School, the University of Vermont, the University of San Diego, and the U.S. Office of Justice Programs.
-The NCORJ is funded by the Bureau of Justice Assistance (BJA) to educate and train the next generation of justice leaders and to support and lead research focusing on restorative justice and addressing social inequities to improve criminal justice policy and practice in the United States.
+In addition to our Center for Justice Reform on campus, Vermont Law and Graduate School is home to the National Center on Restorative Justice (NCORJ), which is a partnership shared between Vermont Law and Graduate School, the University of Vermont, the University of San Diego, and the U.S. Office of Justice Programs.
+The NCORJ is funded by the Bureau of Justice Assistance (BJA) to educate and train the next generation of justice leaders and to support and lead research focusing on restorative justice and addressing social challenges to improve criminal justice policy and practice in the United States.

 The purpose of the NCORJ is to: